 |

 ". . .
 Monsanto fell foul of this new legislation.
-The company s Newport plant
+The company's Newport plant had been routinely

 | ||||